amarjeetk123/9th-project/README.md

 # Project-09-  Development Landing Page.

  ## Hey there ,  I am Amarjeet
- I have built a template of HTML and CSS project using my core css skills
+ I have built a template of HTML and CSS project using my core css skills .

+ My website is fully responsive in behaviour.

+ you can see it any types of device.

  ![](https://img.shields.io/badge/Project-09-grren)
  ![](https://img.shields.io/badge/HTML-5-orange)